intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/LLM/llama3.2/README.md

 # Llama3.2
 In this directory, you will find examples on how you could apply IPEX-LLM INT4 optimizations on Llama3.2 models on [Intel GPUs](../../../README.md).
-For illustration purposes, we utilize the [meta-llama/Meta-Llama-3.2-3B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.2-3B-Instruct) as a reference Llama3.2 model.
+For illustration purposes, we utilize the [meta-llama/Meta-Llama-3.2-3B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.2-3B-Instruct) and [meta-llama/Meta-Llama-3.2-1B-Instruct](https://huggingface.co/meta-llama/Meta-Llama-3.2-1B-Instruct) as reference Llama3.2 models.

 ## 0. Requirements
 To run these examples with IPEX-LLM on Intel GPUs, we have some recommended requirements for your machine, please refer to [here](../../../README.md#requirements) for more information.